kwonmha/Improving-RNN-recommendation-model/README.md

 `--save_log` You can set whether to save training logs when using tensorflow.
 `--log_dir` sets the directory to save training logs when using tensorflow.

-**Explanation below are copied from original github and simplified**
+**Explanation below are almost copied from original github and simplified**

 ### train.py